 - Fuel tax credits – domestic electricity generation and non-profit emergency vessels or vehicles.

 - Cleaner fuels grants scheme – encourages making or importing fuels that have a lesser impact on the environment.
 Eligible cleaner fuels include biodiesel and renewable diesel, as well as low or ultra-low sulphur conventional fuels like low sulphur premium unleaded petrol (PULP) and ultra low sulphur diesel (ULSD).
 The cleaner fuels grants scheme closed on 1 July 2015.

 - Product stewardship for oil (PSO) program – supports recycling oil for environmental sustainability.
 This includes recycling used oil and using recycled oil.

-The former Energy grants credits scheme that applied to alternative fuels and diesel no longer operates for new purchases of fuel.
+The former Energy grants credits Fuel Schemes that applied to alternative fuels and diesel no longer operates for new purchases of fuel.